hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 - photon detectors
 - time-correlated single photon counting (TCSPC) electronics

-Commercial microscope software often lacks the flexibility needed for custom experimental workflows, hardware configurations, and integrated real-time analysis.

-The project therefore required a **custom software platform** capable of:
+Commercial microscope software did not provide the flexibility required for this hardware configuration or for integrated real-time FLIM analysis.
+The project therefore required custom software capable of coordinating multiple devices, controlling scanning workflows, acquiring photon data, and processing fluorescence lifetime information during acquisition.

-- controlling multiple hardware devices
-- coordinating synchronized scanning
-- acquiring photon arrival data
-- computing fluorescence lifetimes in real time
-- providing an intuitive interface for researchers

 ---

 ### Solution

-I designed and implemented a **modular software platform** for microscope control, synchronized acquisition, and real-time fluorescence lifetime analysis.
+I designed and implemented a modular software platform that integrates:

-The system integrates:

 - device communication and control
-- scanning orchestration
+- synchronized scanning workflows
 - photon data acquisition
-- fluorescence lifetime computation
+- real-time fluorescence lifetime computation
 - live visualization and analysis tools

-Major workflows were implemented as **independent software packages**, making the platform modular, maintainable, and adaptable to new hardware or experimental procedures.
+Major workflows were implemented as independent software modules, making the platform maintainable, extensible, and adaptable to new hardware and experimental procedures.

 ---

 ### System Architecture

-The software coordinates communication between the control computer and the microscope subsystems.
+The software coordinates communication between the control computer and the microscope subsystems, including:

-Controlled hardware includes:

 - laser shutter
 - galvanometric scanning mirrors